umcu/clinlp/docs/qualifier_definitions.md

 - `Current` (default)
 - `Historical`

-We follow the definition of the original [ConText algorithm by Harkema et al. (2009)](https://pubmed.ncbi.nlm.nih.gov/19435614/): *findings or diseases that were present at some point in history, but not in the last two weeks*.
+We use a definition based on the original [ConText algorithm by Harkema et al. (2009)](https://pubmed.ncbi.nlm.nih.gov/19435614/): *findings or diseases that were present at some point in history, but not in the last two weeks*.

 Examples: